 These requirements include:

-One physical science course, such as physics or chemistry.
+- One physical science course, must be physics or chemistry.
 Astronomy, geology, and environmental science do not count toward this requirement.

-Two behavioral or social science courses, such as psychology, sociology, anthropology, or public health.
+- One behavioral or social science course, such as psychology, sociology, anthropology, or public health.

-Courses must have been taken at an accredited college or university within the last 10 years.
-Baylor will not accept courses taken through high school for dual credit, such as Advanced Placement (AP) courses.
+Baylor will accept courses taken through high school for dual credit, such as Advanced Placement (AP) courses if they are listed on your transcript.

 CSD Leveling Courses

 Before you can begin graduate-level coursework at Baylor, you must complete undergraduate-level CSD courses.
 These courses must have been taken at an accredited college or university within the last five years.
-All courses must be a minimum of 3 credits, and you must have earned a passing grade (C or better).
+All courses must be a minimum of three credits, and you must have earned a passing grade (D or better).

 If your bachelor’s degree is not in the CSD field, you may be required to complete the following six leveling courses (18 credits) before beginning Speech@Baylor: